Download the Programming Taskbook for MPI-2 (ver. 1.2 in English and Russian)

 Programming Taskbook for MPI-2 was developed with the support of the V. Potanin Charitable

 Foundation Scholarship Program as one of the winning projects of the grant competition for

 master's teachers of 2016-2017 in the nomination "New methods and special skills in training".

-PT for MPI-2 should be installed in the system directory of the Programming Taskbook
+PT for MPI-2 of the version 1.2 should be installed in the system directory of the Programming Taskbook

 any programming environment for this language supported by the Programming Taskbook:

 - Microsoft Visual Studio 2010, 2012, 2013, 2015, 2017, 2019;